ccapdev1920T2/s11g12/README.md

 8. ### Navigation Bar
 There are multiple parts here in Navigation bar
 - Home
-  This is where you will be directed to the homepage
+  ..This is where you will be directed to the homepage
 - Conact Us
-  This is where you will be directed to a form where you can enter your name, email, mobile number, and the message that will be sent to the admin
+  ..This is where you will be directed to a form where you can enter your name, email, mobile number, and the message that will be sent to the admin
 - Categories
-  Under this there are 4 main categories namely; Beauty,Fitness,Fashion,Health.
+  ..Under this there are 4 main categories namely; Beauty,Fitness,Fashion,Health.
 And sub links which are promos and new releases
 - User
-  This is where yoiu can see "Sign up/ Login" and "View Profile" when this dropdown is clicked.
+  ..This is where yoiu can see "Sign up/ Login" and "View Profile" when this dropdown is clicked.
 (Further details will be           below)
 - My Cart
-  This is where you can view the user's products that are added in the cart.
+  ..This is where you can view the user's products that are added in the cart.

 9. ### Sign Up
 Let us first create a new user by clicking on sign up and Enter these as values: